-The intent of this service description schedule is to support lead agencies in reaching full operation as system managers in the service area through a phased approach.
+The intent of this service description schedule is to support lead agencies to understand their roles and responsibilities as system managers in the service area.

 In partnership with community service providers (including those from other sectors, such as, child welfare, justice, education, and health) the Service Provider will develop its capacity to assume greater responsibility within its geographic service area as the lead agency with respect to the client experience, service pathways and the planning and delivery of CYMH core services, as described in Program Guidelines and Requirements, as may be issued and/or amended by Ontario from time to time in its sole discretion.